yhaddad/yhaddad.github.io/_posts/2018-01-05-Geneva-Tutorial-Titanic.md

 ---
 layout: post
-title: "Welcome to Lagrange!"
+title: "What are you sinking about?"
 author: "Yacine Haddad"
 categories: journal
-tags: [ML, tutorial]
+tags: [ML, Data Analysis, tutorial]
 image: 01-titanic.jpg
 ---

 This notebook is a gentle introduction to data analysis in python step-by-step.
 Starting from raw data to making prediction model on the Titanic Survivors dataset.